Mingxin0104/mhl_example/README.md

 # An example of MHL
-This is an example of mhl.
+This is an example of MHL.

 ## Pruning Details